kullrich/PolyPanner/README.md

 As input, PolyPanner receives a set of shotgun DNA libraries that were aligned to a metagenomic co-assembly.
 As a form of data representation, alignments are transformed to single-nucleotide coverage vectors that represent library-specific read counts of perfect and mismatch alignments at each base pair in the co-assembly.
 Tasks performed by PolyPanner are:
-- The modelling and removal of sequencing errors in reads.
+- The modelling and removal of sequencing errors.
 - The refinement of assembly contigs into segments, through the introduction of breakpoints where there are aprupt transitions in coverage.
 These transitions likely reflect chimeric assembly breakpoints where the two sides of the breakpoint represent different populations.
 - The refinement of genome bins, by trimming-out segments that differ in their coverage profiles.
 - The identification of *dynamic variants*.